Fr0sT-Brutal/awesome-pascal/README.md

 * [DelphiSettingManager](https://github.com/Arvur/DelphiSettingManager).
 Multiple IDE profiles for Delphi (up to XE6).
 Allows to install multiple versions of the same component or different component sets for different projects.

 * [Delphinus](https://github.com/Memnarch/Delphinus).
-New Packagemanager which runs on Delphi XE and newer and uses Github as a Backend to Provide the packages.
+New Packagemanager which runs on Delphi XE and newer and uses GitHub as a Backend to Provide the packages.

-* [Parnassus Bookmarks](https://parnassus.co/delphi-tools/bookmarks).
-IDE plugin that extends bookmark functionality.

 * [TestInsight](https://bitbucket.org/sglienke/testinsight/wiki/Home).
 Unit testing IDE Plugin for Delphi.
 It supports all versions from XE to 10 Seattle.
 Supports DUnit, DUnit2, DUnitX frameworks.